DurgaMurali/Search_As_You_Type-Using-SQL/README.md

 ```

 ### Executing program
 1. Run all the queries from *db_scripts.sql* file to create schemas in MySQL Workbench.
-You can use the Edit table section of UI to populate original *DBPL prototype table* or use the queries mentioned in *db_scripts.sql*
+You can use the Edit table section of UI to populate original *DBPL prototype table*.
 2. Run the exact_search.py and fuzzy_search.py to populate the schemas created in step 1.
 ```
 python exact_search.py